edwhu/edwhu/README.md

 Hi, I'm Edward.
-Currently, I'm interested in developing methods that interact, explore, and learn from the world.
+Currently, I'm interested in developing data-driven methods that interact, explore, and learn from the world.
 My research investigates deep reinforcement learning, perception, and robotics.

 ### 🤖&nbsp; Research Artifacts
 Here are the codebases of my research projects so far.